Approximation Algorithms for Multi-Multiway Cut and Multicut Problems on Directed Graphs: Approximation Algorithm for Directed Multicut

 \textbf{Proof:} Consider the ball $B_x(s_i,r)$.
 The center of this ball is $s_i$.
-Vertex $t_i$ cannot be in this ball Because the radius of the ball is less than $\frac{1}{2}$ $(r<\frac{1}{2})$.
-Besides, according to LP constraint, we know that the distance between every pair $(s_i,t_i)$ $(1 \leq i \leq k)$ should be more than 1.
-The only case that may make some problems is that a pair $(s_j,t_j)$ which there is a path from $s_j$ to $t_j$, stands in this area.
-In this case, the algorithm only removes the central vertex $s_i$ from graph, thus the pair $(s_j,t_j)$ and also the path between these vertices are still in the graph.
-In the rest of iterations, the algorithm would make them disconnected. \begin{flushright} $ \blacksquare $ \end{flushright}
+Vertex $t_i$ cannot be in this ball because the radius of the ball is less than $\frac{1}{2}$ $(r<\frac{1}{2})$.
+Beside this, according to the LP constraint, we know that the distance between every pair $(s_i,t_i)$, where $1 \leq i \leq k$, should be more than 1.
+The only case may lead to problems is that there is a pair $(s_j,t_j)$, where $1 \leq j \leq k$ and $i \neq j$, in $B_x(s_i,r)$ such that there is a path from $s_j$ to $t_j$.
+In this case, the algorithm only removes the central vertex $s_i$ from the graph, thus the pair $(s_j,t_j)$ and also the path between these vertices are still in the graph.
+In the rest of iterations, the algorithm will make them disconnected. \begin{flushright} $ \blacksquare $ \end{flushright}

-\textbf{Theorem 2:} The Algorithm is an $O(k)$-approximation algorithm for the Directed Multicut problem.
+\textbf{Theorem 2:} Algorithm 2 is an $O(k)$-approximation algorithm for the Directed Multicut problem.